Melianthus comosus Vahl

 Common names: crown honeyflower (Eng); kruidjie-roer-my -nie (Afr.)

 Melianthus comosus is an ideal plant for a low-maintenance, waterwise garden, but it does need to be pruned to keep it neat and to encourage new growth.
 It can also be planted in the informal shrub border and makes a good accent at the side of a pond.
 It prefers light, well-drained, good garden soil.

-Melianthus comosus is an attractive multi-stemmed shrub; all parts of the plant produce a strong, unpleasant smell when bruised, hence the Afrikaans name.
+Melianthus comosus is an attractive multi-stemmed shrub; all parts of the plant produce a strong, unpleasant smell when bruised, hence the Afrikaans name meaning 'touch-me-not-herb'.
 The large, grey-green, serrated leaves are clustered towards the tips of the branches.
 The small, nectar-rich bird-pollinated flowers, borne in a short cluster, form four-winged bladdery capsules, often as decorative as the flowers.

 Distribution and habitat